Meet my friend Saint, who has one of the most incredible success stories I have EVER seen.

 In my opinion, if you look at the pictures you can definitely see a difference between February and January – but Saint wasn’t losing the right KIND of weight – he was losing fat along with a bunch of muscle.

-Desperate for more consistent results, Saint finally gave in and dove headfirst into strength training, signed up for a proper gym, and used his free personal trainer sessions to learn how to train properly: deadlifts, squats, overhead presses, pull ups, dips, and more.
+Desperate for more consistent results, Saint finally gave in and dove headfirst into strength training, signed up for a proper gym, and used his free personal trainer sessions to learn how to train properly: deadlifts, squats, overhead presses, pull ups, and dips (learn all about these movements in our Strength 101 series).
 He put his focus on getting stronger and lifting heavier, while still playing basketball on his off days to stay active and push his body.
 He started training with his buddy Cliff daily who helped him push harder and lift heavier.

-After I shared a few articles with him from Mark’s Daily Apple, Saint became hooked and decided to go full Paleo with his diet.
+After I shared with him the concept of the Paleo Diet, Saint became hooked and decided to go full Paleo with his diet.

 It was during this time that Saint became one of the most dedicated individuals on this planet.